German dialects: Dialects in Germany

 The variation among German dialects ranges.
 In regions with dialects are being in the same dialectal region, pronunciation, syntax and words particular to specific towns even only a few miles apart can create even more variation.
 In the Black Forest region alone, there was a newspaper request for people to report what word they used for the term "Dragonfly."
 Sixty words were collected as reported from responders for the term.

 When spoken in their purest form, Low German, most Upper German, High Franconian dialects and even some Central German dialects are unintelligible to those versed only in Standard German.
-However, all German dialects belong to the dialect continuum of High German and Low German.
-In the past (roughly until the end of World War II), there was a dialect continuum of all Continental West Germanic languages, as nearly any pair of contiguous dialects were perfectly mutually intelligible.
+However, all German dialects belong to either the dialect continuum of High German or the dialect continuum of Low German.
+Historically, there were extensive dialect continua across much of Continental West Germanic-speaking territory, with many contiguous dialects showing high mutual intelligibility, though this traditional dialect landscape has been substantially reduced since the mid-20th century.

 The German dialect continuum is typically divided into High German and Low German.
 The terms derive from the geographic characteristics of the terrain in which each is found rather than depicting social status.

 Dialects in Central Europe

-As the result of ethnic cleansing, particularly in present-day Poland and the Czech Republic in 1945-48, the German language area considerably shrank.
-Large dialects such as the East Pomeranian dialect, most varieties of Silesian German, Prussian dialects and Bohemian German dialects disappeared by integration of the refugees in their new homeland west.
+As the result of the flight and expulsion of Germans following World War II, particularly from post-war Poland, the Czech Republic, Hungary and Yugoslavia (Danube Swabians), the territorial extent of German was considerably reduced.
+Significant dialects such as the East Pomeranian dialect, most varieties of Silesian German, Prussian dialects and Bohemian German dialects gradually disappeared as a result of their speakers assimilating into areas where other dialects, as well as Standard German, were already spoken.